Great Ayton: Society of Friends

+Great Ayton Churches Gallery

 Notable people

 The village was the boyhood home of Captain Cook, the British explorer and navigator, who was born in nearby Marton.
 James Cook and his family moved to the village when he was eight years old and lived there until he was sixteen.

 The Cook family home on Bridge Street was built by James' father in 1755.
 The cottage was dismantled in 1934 to be shipped to Australia.
 Each stone was numbered so that the cottage could be reconstructed exactly in its new home in the Fitzroy Gardens in Melbourne.

+Commodore William Wilson retired to Great Ayton in 1762, after a varied maritime career with the East India Company He lived there for over 30 years, and became friends with James Cook, who maintained his ties with the area.

-Cyclist brothers Harry Tanfield (born 1994) and Charlie Tanfield (born 1996), were born in the village.
-They both share a birthday, 17 November.
+Cyclist brothers Harry and Charlie Tanfield, were born in the village.
+They share a birthday, 17 November, 1994 and 1996 respectively.